source-academy/general/deployment/README.md

 # Deployment manual

 This is the deployment manual for the Source Academy, to deploy your own clone of the Source Academy on a server that you control.
-For other options, see [instructor resources](../instructor/README.md).
+For other options, see [educator resources](../educator/README.md).

 It is a work-in-progress, and is intended to: